ACM-JUIT/Social-Distancing-Detector-1/README.md

 - Counting the number of people in real-time.
 - Sending an alert(audio) if the people are way over the social distancing limits.
-- Safe distance entered by the user (GUI)
+- Safe distance entered by the user (GUI).
-- Detect humans in the frame with yolov4
+- Detect humans in the frame with yolov4.
 - Stores violations in a csv file.

 ---